-where L is the length of the rod, X_1 is the distance from M_1 to the center of the rod, and X_2 is the distance from M_2 to the center of the rod.
+where L is the length of the rod, $X_1$ is the distance from $M_1$ to the center of the rod, and $X_2$ is the distance from $M_2$ to the center of the rod (see Fig. 1).

 Calculate the moment of inertia for your pendulum, showing the work in your lab write-up.
-A typical value is about 0.00375 kg m2.
-To insert your value into the equation the program uses to find kinetic energy, go to the Data menu and select Modify Column.
-Choose Kinetic Energy, and in the box where the equation is type your value of I in place of the 0.00375 that is there.
+A typical value is about 0.00375 kg·m2.
+You need to insert your value into the equation the program uses to calculate the kinetic energy from the sensor measurements.
+To do that, go to the Data menu and select Modify Column.
+Choose Kinetic Energy, and in the box where the equation is type your value of I in place of the number 0.00375 that is there.